Although there are more than 100 wineries near Valencia, Bodega Chozas Carrascal is considered one of the best around.

-Of over 100 wineries in Valencia, Chozas Carrascal is one of only two with the prestigious Vino de Pago certification – the highest that exists in Spanish wine law.
+Nestled in the Requena wine region, Chozas Carrascal is one of only two Valencian wineries with the prestigious Vino de Pago certification – the highest that exists in Spanish wine law.

 Wine Tasting in Valencia at Chozas Carrascal